Guides

 Should I save spins or spend them immediately?

 Save earned spins for featured banners containing styles you need for your role.
-Use code-earned free spins on any active banner, since you did not spend currency to get them.
+Use code-earned free spins first, but still set a stop rule so free pulls do not turn into earned-currency spending.

 What happens to my pity count when a banner ends?